Share this

 Most used in open source are Airflow and Beam.
 Airflow shines in data orchestration and pipeline dependency management, while Beam is a unified tool for building big data pipelines.

-If you have the structured data sitting in your data warehouse, you can also write all your transformations in SQL.
-You may be thinking now how is it possible to manage all these transformations when they scale up to the hundreds?
-Saving hundreds of SQL queries in some folders is not really an easy thing to maintain, right?
 What about if I want to update one of those transformations?
 Or roll back to a previous version of one of my SQL scripts?
-If you are already at this stage, then dbt (Data Build Tool) will be your friend. dbt will help you manage all of this complexity just by integrating some practices like documentation, transformation/model lineage (i.e. which transformation goes first), data testing (i.e. weird to have transactions with negative values), and some nice version control with Git to make sure that you have everything in one place and you can track versioning.
+If you are already at this stage, then DBT (Data Build Tool) will be your friend. dbt will help you manage all of this complexity just by integrating some practices like documentation, transformation/model lineage (i.e. which transformation goes first), data testing (i.e. weird to have transactions with negative values), and some excellent version control with Git to make sure that you have everything in one place and you can track versioning.

 Conclusion